bordeau/FindReferencesByString/README.md

 # FindReferencesByString
 Salesforce Lightning components and Apex class to show Lightning component, Apex class, Apex trigger, VisualForce, or Apex Component references by string.

-This is intended for a Dev Org or Sandbox, there is not test code.
+This is intended for a Dev Org or Sandbox, there is no test code.

 There is no installer, so you can cut-n-paste the code into appropriately created placeholders in the Developer Console.
 FindLightninBundleReferences uses the DataComponent for accessing the apex class.